Are Political Contributions Tax Deductible? | H&R Block

-Editor’s Note: Do you plan to give to a political campaign in 2016?
-Tax laws regarding political contributions are complex, so we’ve brought in an expert to help explain whether political contributions are tax deductible.
+Editor’s Note: Revised January 2018 – Midterm elections are expected to soon dominate news headlines.
+The body of tax laws regarding political contributions are complex, so we’ve brought in an expert to help explain whether political contributions are tax deductible.

 Confusion usually arises over the difference between political contributions and charitable contributions.
 Thus, there are two rules you need to keep in mind: